Ear drum perforation Referral Access Criteria

 • Dry ear drum perforation with non-disabling hearing loss

-Simple ear drum perforation as part of otitis media
+• Simple ear drum perforation as a part of acute otitis media is an excluded condition unless the following features apply:

 Last reviewed: 02-10-2023